-Referrals for individual children with social, emotional and mental health difficulties are made to the EP, LBAT, ASCT and the School Nursing Service.
+Referrals for individual children with social, emotional and mental health difficulties are made to the LBAT Team, ASCT Team and School Nursing Service.
 The School Nursing Service provides support in school for a small number of individual children with emotional or mental health difficulties.